What is Entity Framework?

 2. Productivity

-Even you can use code first workflow with legacy database also, by the help of reverse engineering your legacy database to create code first model and then use code first migration for any subsequent changes afterword.
+Even you can use code first workflow with legacy database also, by the help of reverse engineering your legacy database to create code first model and then use code first migration for any subsequent changes afterward.

 For reverse engineering your legacy database Entity Framework provides Code First From Database entity data model wizard.